cssr-tools/plopm/docs/text/installation.rst

 .. note::

-    For not macOS users, to install the Python opm package, execute in the terminal **pip install opm**.
+    For not macOS users, to install the Python opm package (this is an alternative to `resdata <https://github.com/equinor/resdata>`_, both are use to read OPM output files; while resdata is easier to install in macOS, opm seems to be faster), execute in the terminal

+    **pip install opm**

-    In addition, to install the dependencies used for the figure's formatting, execute **sudo apt-get install texlive-fonts-recommended texlive-fonts-extra dvipng cm-super**.
+    For not macOS users, to install the dependencies used for the figure's LaTeX formatting, execute

+    **sudo apt-get install texlive-fonts-recommended texlive-fonts-extra dvipng cm-super**

-    For macOS, see :ref:`macOS`.
+    For macOS users, see :ref:`macOS`.

 OPM Flow
 --------
 To use the convertion from OPM Flow output files (i.e., .EGRID, .INIT, .UNRST) to vtk, you also need to install:

-* OPM Flow (https://opm-project.org, Release 2024.04 or current master branches)
+* OPM Flow (https://opm-project.org, Release 2024.10 or current master branches)

 .. tip::

     See the `CI.yml <https://github.com/cssr-tools/plopm/blob/main/.github/workflows/CI.yml>`_ script
-    for installation of OPM Flow (binary packages) and the plopm package in Linux.
+    for installation of OPM Flow (binary packages) and the plopm package in Ubuntu.

 Source build in Linux/Windows
 +++++++++++++++++++++++++++++